robcarver17/pysystemtrade/docs/production.md

 -  `process_configuration_start_time`: when the process starts (default 00:01)
 - `process_configuration_stop_time`: when the process ends, regardless of any method configuration (default 23:50)
 - `process_configuration_previous_process`: a process that has to have run in the previous 24 hours for the process to start (default: none)
-- `host_name`: the machine name the process will run on (default: will run on any machine)

 Each of these is a dict, with process names as keys.
 All values are strings; start and stop times are in 24 hour format eg '23:05'.
 If a value is missing for any process, then we use the default.
 Here's the default .yaml values, with some comments: